 - Start and end dates you're available for seasonal and temporary jobs

-- Social Security Number (only legally required in some states: you may want to say "Will furnish prior to employment offer" or "Please contact me to discuss")
+- Social Security Number (only legally required in some states and by the federal government: you may want to say "Will furnish prior to employment offer" or "Please contact me to discuss")

 - Whether or not you have been convicted of a crime and, if so, what crime and when (only legally required in some states)